Welcome to our 2021-2022 Students!

 Earn college credits

-Students will learn skills for college success, meet with current college students and recieve personalized advising to develop their interests and achieve their goals.
+Students will learn skills for college success, meet with current college students and receive personalized advising to develop their interests and achieve their goals.

 In addition, students will earn a total of 2-4 college credits through the University of Alaska Southeast while attending courses in Sitka and online in their home communities.
 During the fall they take BIOL 175 Current Topics in Marine Research while attending the virtual Whalefest Symposium.
 During the spring they will take BIOL 101 Introduction to Biological Research Techniques over distance.